AmmarAlSadeq/AutomationFrameworks/README.md

 All frameworks are designed to be executed using Maven (`mvn`), and they generate Extent Reports for test execution results.

+**Note**: All three frameworks are included in this repository for delivery purposes.
+However, to run them, you should pull each framework separately and execute them individually.

 ## Frameworks Details

 ### 1. UI Automation Framework (Selenium + Cucumber)